 If you have been charged with criminal homicide in Texas, you are facing perhaps the worst circumstances of your life.
 But don’t lose hope.
-The experienced criminal defense lawyers at Contact Cofer & Connelly, PLLC are in your corner.
+The experienced Austin homicide attorneys at Cofer & Connelly, PLLC are in your corner.
 We will clarify your rights and possible defenses.

 Homicide in Texas

 In Texas, the law specifies four types of criminal homicide that range in severity from a first-degree felony to a state jail felony, depending on the facts of the case and how the death happened.
 The most severe type of homicide is called capital murder, meaning that the accused may potentially face the death penalty or a life sentence in prison if convicted as charged.
 Other murders can be charged as a felony of the first or second degree with the potential for two to 99 years in prison upon conviction.